 I think the ones that manage to do this are a little like bulldogs themselves.
 They have a tenacious belief in their goal.
 It is that belief that keeps them moving forward, a belief that sometimes is so ingrained in who they are that they don’t even know they are doing something ‘against all odds.’

 Sometimes, life beats you down.
-Maybe medical issues, economic issues, security, or any of the thousands of other possibilities have have overcome you.
+Maybe medical issues, economic issues, security, or any of the thousands of other possibilities have overcome you.
 Next time you think you’ve lost that optimism, that belief in your own courage, that belief in yourself.
 Remember heroes do exist, in stories and in real life.
 Remember that you may be someone’s hero without even knowing it.
 And remember to believe . . .

 Believe in your dreams.